Chapter 1: Creating Your First Database and Table

 Chapter 7: Table Design that Works for You

 Chapter 8: Extracting Information by Grouping and Summarizing

 Chapter 12: Advanced Query Techniques

-Chapter 15: Views, Functions, Stored Procedures, and Triggers
+Chapter 15: Saving Time with Views, Functions, and Triggers

 Practical SQL is an approachable and fast-paced guide to SQL (Structured Query Language), the standard programming language for defining, organizing, and exploring data in relational databases.
 The book focuses on using SQL to find the story your data tells, with the popular open-source database PostgreSQL and the pgAdmin interface as its primary tools.